 Businesses are free to go beyond the minimum social legal requirements at their own initiative.

-New employers have a duty to inform the relevant labour inspector and state sanitary inspector in writing about the place, type and scope of operations within 30 days from the start date of the business.
+New employers have a duty to inform the relevant labour inspector and state sanitary inspector in writing about the place, type and scope of operations within 30 days of commencing business activity.

 Health and safety at work

-The National Labour Inspectorate is a body set up to supervise and control compliance with labour law.
+The National Labour Inspectorate is a body established to supervise and control compliance with labour law.